GabbeHags/aoc/Rust/aoc2021/README.md

-# Advent Of Code 2021 in Rust
+# Advent of Code 2021 in Rust
 My attempt at Advent of Code 2021.

 This project uses [`aoc-runner`][aoc-runner] and [`cargo-aoc`][cargo-aoc]